Should deminers wear blast-boots (mine-boots)?

 d) Dislocation of the ankle with talus slipping forwards.”

-The accident occurred in August 2004.
-The victim "was operated on four times” and has had subsequently physiotherapy.
-He kept his foot, got his compensation, and has started a bakery.
+The victim was operated on four times and has had subsequently physiotherapy.
+He kept his foot, got his compensation, and started a bakery.

 The evidence of this accident (and the anecdotal evidence from the Sri Lankan army) appears to contradict the findings of the LEAP study… Perhaps there were reasons for the LEAP study’s findings to have been very reserved – leaving the reader to draw their own conclusions?

 For those who don’t know, the US Department of Defence LEAP study involved testing a range of supposedly blast-resistant boots being worn on real legs – the limbs of cadavers.
 If you compare the LEAP results against the outcome of real events recorded in the Database of Demining Accidents there is a large discrepancy.
-The severity of injuries recorded in LEAP (and the predictions of subsequent surgical intervention that would be required) is consistently far worse than what really happens.
+The severity of injuries recorded in LEAP (and the predictions of subsequent surgical intervention that would be required) is consistently far worse than the evidence from real accidents.
 This implies that something was wrong with the way that the LEAP group drew conclusions, if not the testing methods.

 I suspect that the testing methods were ill-conceived.
 The cadavers were of very old people and the frozen/thawed corpses had been cut about to fit pressure transducers internally.
 This may have made it inevitable that greater damage than was realistic would be recorded.